docker-rpm-builder/docker-rpm-builder/README.md

 ### Prerequisites

 **IMPORTANT:** A Docker distribution is required in order to use this tool.
-I recommend using the latest stable *docker-engine* RPM or DEB, use prebuilt packages package from yum.dockerproject.org or apt.dockerproject.org; just follow the [official install instructions](https://docs.docker.com/engine/installation/).
+I recommend using the latest stable *docker-ce* RPM or DEB, use prebuilt packages package from yum.dockerproject.org or apt.dockerproject.org; just follow the [official install instructions](https://docs.docker.com/engine/installation/).

 At the dawn of this tool, I tried to make it work with any version of *docker* that would come from the distributions' repository or from official repository.
 This proved to be quite troublesome, but at the same time, different distributions are repackaging the docker CLI and daemon in different ways, and users have different priorities.
-So, **since version 1.33 docker-rpm-builder no longer forces a dependency on any docker package on your system.** Feel free to use whatever docker version you like; just be aware that I usually test *docker-rpm-builder* using the official *docker-engine* packages.
+So, **since version 1.33 docker-rpm-builder no longer forces a dependency on any docker package on your system.** Feel free to use whatever docker version you like; just be aware that I usually test *docker-rpm-builder* using the official *docker-ce* packages.

 Python 2.7, bash, and wget should be installed on your system as well.
 If you're using a packaged version, the package will take care of that.